carlo-monti/Sx4/readme.md

    * Connect the 4 outlet of the **[pd~]** object to the main out.
    * Re-initialize the project by clicking on the `init` button.
 This will start the new module in a new window.
    * Now you can select the source 1 also for this synth.
+* **Save it**.
+  * Click on the `save` button on the preset module.
+This will save this song as 1.
+You can later recall it by clicking on the load button.

 ## Structure